 Employer Practices Liability Insurance Defense

-Whether we negotiate settlements, represent clients in mediation or arbitration, or litigate cases in court, our team brings a wealth of experience and a nuanced understanding of employment law to every EPLI defense case.
-We also provide valuable risk management advice to help our clients implement best practices that can reduce the likelihood of future claims.
+Whether we negotiate settlements, represent clients in mediation or arbitration, or litigate cases in court, our EPLI defense attorneys bring experience and a nuanced understanding of employment law to every case.
+Furthermore, our cross-disciplinary team ensures that both the insurance coverage and employment law dimensions of every claim are addressed together.

 Employer Practices Liability Insurance Defense FAQs